-- for so long as TPG owns at least 50% of the shares of our common stock held by TPG upon completion of our initial public offering, TPG will be entitled to designate four individuals for nomination, including two directors not employed by TPG; - for so long as TPG owns less than 50% but at least 35% of the shares of our common stock held by TPG upon completion of our initial public offering, TPG will be entitled to designate three individuals for nomination, including one director not employed by TPG; - for so long as TPG owns less than 35% but at least 20% of the shares of our common stock held by TPG upon completion of our initial public offering, TPG will be entitled to designate two individuals for nomination; - for so long as TPG owns less than 20% but at least 5% of the shares of our common stock held by TPG upon completion of our initial public offering, TPG will be entitled to designate one individual for nomination; - for so long as Summit and its affiliates owns at least 20% of the shares of our common stock held by Summit and its affiliates upon completion of our initial public offering.
-Summit will be entitled to designate one individual for nomination; and
+- for so long as TPG owns at least 50% of the shares of our common stock held by TPG upon completion of our initial public offering, TPG will be entitled to designate four individuals for nomination, including two directors not employed by TPG; - for so long as TPG owns less than 50% but at least 35% of the shares of our common stock held by TPG upon completion of our initial public offering, TPG will be entitled to designate three individuals for nomination, including one director not employed by TPG; - for so long as TPG owns less than 35% but at least 20% of the shares of our common stock held by TPG upon completion of our initial public offering, TPG will be entitled to designate two individuals for nomination; - for so long as TPG owns less than 20% but at least 5% of the shares of our common stock held by TPG upon completion of our initial public offering, TPG will be entitled to designate one individual for nomination;

-• for so long as Silversmith and its affiliates owns at least 50% of the shares of our common stock held by Silversmith and its affiliates upon completion of our initial public offering, Silversmith will be entitled to designate one individual for nomination.
+- for so long as Summit and its affiliates owns at least 20% of the shares of our common stock held by Summit and its affiliates upon completion of our initial public offering, Summit will be entitled to designate one individual for nomination; and - for so long as Silversmith and its affiliates owns at least 50% of the shares of our common stock held by Silversmith and its affiliates upon completion of our initial public offering, Silversmith will be entitled to designate one individual for nomination.

-TPG, Summit and Silversmith also have the exclusive right to remove their respective designees and to fill vacancies created by the removal or resignation of their designees, and the Sponsor Investors are required to take all necessary action to cause such removals and fill such vacancies at the request of TPG, Summit or Silversmith, as applicable.
+TPG, Summit and Silversmith also have the exclusive right to remove their respective designees and to fill vacancies created by the removal or resignation of their designees, and the Company is required to take all necessary action to cause such removals and fill such vacancies at the request of TPG, Summit or Silversmith, as applicable.
+The Stockholders Agreement provides that, in the event that any provision thereof would, under applicable law, be invalid, illegal or unenforceable in any respect, such provision shall be construed by modifying or limiting it so as to be valid, legal and enforceable to the maximum extent compatible with, and possible under, applicable law.